MTraveller/cotal-drf/README.md

          -  press the eye and add:
             - all variables from the open text document you made in step 2
          -  press save.
-      5. Open `render.yaml` and make any changes to reflect your project, fromGroup(from step 3) names, region etc.
+      5. Open `render.yaml` and make any changes to reflect your project, fromGroup(env group name from step 3),  names, region etc.
          - find available [regions here](https://render.com/docs/regions "render.com/docs/regions")
       6. In the same terminal window, or open a new one if closed and cd to project folder.
       7. Do: `git add .` "Press Enter"